DONATE

 In 2012, we tracked cases of trachoma in Ethiopia as part of the Global Trachoma Mapping Project.
 The data we collected showed that the disease was a public health problem in 90 per cent of districts.

 To tackle this, as part of the Accelerate programme, Sightsavers and partners used the World Health Organization’s SAFE strategy to stop the spread of trachoma through surgery, antibiotics, face washing and environmental improvements.
-In 2022, we helped to distribute 8 million treatments for trachoma in the country.
+In 2023, we helped to distribute more than two million treatments for trachoma in the country.

 Facts about Ethiopia